DimensionalDevelopment/DimDoors/README.md

 [This page](https://github.com/DimensionalDevelopment/DimDoors/tree/1.12-WIP/src/main/resources/assets/dimdoors/lang) contains all the currently translated languages.
 To contribute a translation, start by copying the [en_US.lang file](https://github.com/DimensionalDevelopment/DimDoors/blob/1.12-WIP/src/main/resources/assets/dimdoors/lang/en_US.lang) to a text editor, and saving it as the [correct locale code](https://minecraft.gamepedia.com/Language#Available_languages).
 Translate **only what is to the right of the = sign**, and then click "Create a new file" on [this page](https://github.com/DimensionalDevelopment/DimDoors/tree/1.12-WIP/src/main/resources/assets/dimdoors/lang) to submit your translation.

 ### Testing
-You can help us test the latest dev release and report bugs before we submit the next beta by downloading and playing using the latest built jar from here: https://github.com/DimensionalDevelopment/DimDoors/releases **IMPORTANT:** These jars are untested and might cause loss of pockets, rift connections, or worlds.
+You can help us test the latest dev release and report bugs before we submit the next release by downloading and playing using the latest built jar from here: https://github.com/DimensionalDevelopment/DimDoors/releases **IMPORTANT:** These jars are untested and might cause loss of pockets, rift connections, or worlds.
 Always back up your worlds folder before testing them.

 ## Join the Team
 Dimensional Development is always looking to expand (there are currently only 4 active members in the team) and introduce new members to the team and community.
 Join our Discord and talk to us!
 Tell us how you can help.